icetick/SamplePackDownloadJS/README.md

 # JS list load
-#Sample script to download multiple items from website (with stable ids)
+#Sample script to show the example of downloading multiple items from website (with stable ids)

 Sometimes you want to download multiple files at once, but you don't have a possibility/link to download it with archieve.